TriagalenCheteriagalnik/sensors.community.downloader/README.md

 How to use this:
 1. Make sure Python3 or greater is installed (from https://www.python.org/downloads/)
-2. Make sure to download all the required modules from the "requirements.txt" file. to do so, open a command window (open the start menu and type in "cmd") and type in "python3 -m pip install" followed by the modules listed in that file.
+2. Make sure to download all the required modules from the "requirements.txt" file.
+To do so, open a command window (open the start menu and type in "cmd") and type in "python3 -m pip install" followed by the modules listed in that file.
 3. Select the air quality sensors you wish to use.
 This can be done by going to sensors.community and clicking on any sensor while in PM2.5 mode to view their IDs.
 Write these down.
 4. (Optional but HIGHTLY recommended) Select the humidity sensors you wish to use.
 This can be done by going to sensors.community and clicking on any sensor while in humidity mode to view their IDs.
 Write these down.
 Ideally, these should be co-located, meaning in the same location as the air quality sensors.
 5. Right-click on the .py file and edit it with a text editor.
 6. Paste the IDs of all the air quality sensors you wish to use in the relevant part of the configuration.
-7. (Optional but HIGHLY recommended) pair them to humidity sensors in the configuration by pasting the humidity sensor IDs opposite each sensor.
+7. (Optional but HIGHLY recommended) Pair them to humidity sensors in the configuration by pasting the humidity sensor IDs opposite each sensor.
 8. Go through the other parts of the configuration settings.
 Make sure to set a path to which to save the files!!!
 I recommend setting a "from" email.
 You may leave settings you don't understand as-is.
 The defaults have been optimized.
 9. Save the file and exit the text editor.
 10. Run the script.